Soliciting a Prostitute Attorney in Pittsburgh

 Prostitution may be illegal in Pennsylvania, but it isn’t just those who are selling their bodies who are at risk of being prosecuted.
-In fact, those who are charged with solicitation of a prostitute can often face some strict penalties themselves.
+In fact, those who are charged with solicitation of a prostitute in Pittsburgh can often face some strict penalties themselves.
 Unfortunately, many people aren’t aware of the risks they face.
 This can lead to damaging consequences many individuals can’t overcome on their own, creating a criminal record that will follow them for the rest of their lives.

 Patronizing or Solicitation of a Prostitute?

-The first step in the process is to understand what qualifies as solicitation of a prostitute.
+The first step in the process is to understand what qualifies as solicitation of a prostitute in Pittsburgh.
 In the state of Pennsylvania, it is more frequently called patronizing a prostitute, which can create confusion among individuals who may be facing these charges.
 However, it means exactly the same thing.
 If you are facing these charges, you were caught trying to hire someone to engage in sexual acts in exchange for money.
 Most of the people who are arrested under these charges are caught during stings set up by the police force to catch individuals in the act of solicitation.
 Arrests can also be made if individuals are found to have entered a known house of prostitution and remain there with the intent of soliciting a prostitute.

 When you are facing charges of soliciting a prostitute, they will fall under one of several categories.
 In fact, there are four specific charges you may face depending on the details of your case.
 These charges may include:

 - A first or second offense counts as a third-degree misdemeanor.